c1ko/monodon/README.md

 2022-02-07 22:34:44,380 Scanning 15000 domains..
 ```

-For `--homo`, `--chars`, `--numbers`, `--phishing`, `--ccodes` the scanned tlds can be set in the config.ini file.
+For most scan modes the scanned tlds can be set in the config.ini file.
 Default are often-abused tlds, but you can replace this by top 5, top 15, all, or specific tlds.
+You can also use `--forcetlds` to execute all scans on a specific set of tlds.

 ### Scan settings